MannLabs/alphapeptdeep/README.md

 ```

 Installing peptdeep like this avoids conflicts when integrating it in
-other tools, as this does not enforce strict versioning of dependancies.
+other tools, as this does not enforce strict versioning of dependencies.
-However, if new versions of dependancies are released, they are not
+However, if new versions of dependencies are released, they are not
 guaranteed to be fully compatible with peptdeep.
 This should only occur
 in rare cases where dependencies are not backwards compatible.